andrews1022/demo-nextjs-contentful/README.md

-# Demo: Next.js + Contentful
+# Demo: Next + Contentful

-This is a static blog built using Next.js, Contentful, TypeScript, and Styled Components.
+This is a static blog built using Next, Contentful, TypeScript, and Styled Components.